dillanchang/deep-phase-imaging/README.md

 </p>

-The square root of the noisy diffraction intensity was used to train CNNs with an L1-norm loss function to recover the phases in the illuminated area, which is output as mask.npy after the training is complete.
+The square root of the noisy diffraction intensity was used to train CNNs with an L1-norm loss function to recover the phases in the illuminated area.
+This illuminated area is created and stored in `./0_train-cnn/output/mask.npy`.
 <p align="center">
   <img src="./figures/train.png" width="60%"></center>
 </p>